 3830 Dorney Park Road

 Open Memorial Day weekend and daily from June 1 to Labor Day

 Wildwater Kingdom features a slew of water slides, two gigantic wave pools, a pair of lazy rivers, and three kids' water play areas specifically designed for the park's youngest visitors.
 Of course, there's also Dorney Park with its amusement park rides, midway games, arcades, live shows, and special sections like Planet Snoopy, inspired by the beloved Peanuts pup.
 Wildwater Kingdom's amenities include poolside cabanas and a wide variety of dining options.
-New in 2018: A Pre-K pass lets kids ages 3-5 enter for free all season long.
-You must register online before May 28 and visit to activate it before June 29.
+Its popular Pre-K pass returns and lets kids ages 3-5 enter for free all season long.
+You must register online before May 27 and visit to activate it before June 28.

 Get soaked with a 1,000-gallon dumping bucket at The Land of Make Believe & Pirate's Cove.